pajaz/DataSecurityCourse2022/Homework/Lesson1.md

 ## A and M Bandit oh-five.
 Solve Over The Wire: Bandit the first five levels (0-7).

-As requested in the Over The Wire instructions,, I will not post the exact commands used to get the passwords.
+As requested in the Over The Wire instructions I will not post the exact commands used to get the passwords.
 So here is a bunch of screenshots:
 <img src="Pictures/bandit0.png">
 <img src="Pictures/bandit0-1.png">